-Plan year July 1 through June 30 Eligibility A public employee who is covered under the Social Security Act.
-General exceptions are employees covered by other public funds, certain part-time employees and full-time students under age 23.
-City managers and persons holding certain elective office positions may choose to become Members.
-Contributions Shown as a percent of salary: Effective date Member Employer Additional Employer January 1, 2015 6.5 0% 6.50% 1.00% on ar Marc n actuarial value of h 31). assets basis (contribut effect until the plan is 100% funded ion is repealed the following Member contributions are "picked up" according to the provisions of Internal Revenue Code 414(h).
+Plan year July 1 through June 30 Eligibility Contributions A public employee who is covered under the Social Security Act.
+General exceptions are employees covered by other public funds, certain part-temployees and full-time students under age 23.
+City managers and perholding certain elective office positions may choose to become Member Shown as a percent of salary: Effective date Member January 1, 2015 6.50% 6.50% 1.00% Additional Employer Contribution remains in effect until the plan is 100% funded on an actuarial value of assets basis (contribution is repealed the following March 31).
+Member contributions are "picked up" according to the provisions of Internal Revenue Code 414(h).
+An additional one-time direct State aid payment of \$170,093,422, payable October 1, 2023.
 Allowable service Service during which member contributions are deducted.
 May also include certain leaves of absence and military service.
 Salary Includes amounts deducted for deferred compensation or supplemental retirement plans, net income from fees and sick leave payments funded by the employer.
 Excludes unused annual leave and sick leave payments, severance payments, Workers' Compensation benefits and employer-paid flexible spending accounts and employer-paid deferred compensation deposits, cafeteria plans, healthcare expense accounts, day-care expenses, fringe benefits and the cost of insurance coverage.
 Average salary Average of the five highest successive years of annual salary.
 Average salary is based on all Allowable Service if less than five years.
-Vesting Hired before July 1, 202 10: 100% vested after three years of Allowable Service.
-Hired l after June 30, 20 10: 100% vested after five years of Allowable Service.
-Retirement Normal retirement benefit Age/service requirement First hired before July 1, 1989: (a.)
-Age 65 and vested. (b.)
-Proportionate retirement annuity is available at age 65 and one year of Allowable Service.
-Amount 1.70% of Average Salary for each year of Allowable Service.
+Vesting 100% vested after t hree years of Allowable Se ervice.